depeperwinkel

 Juniper berry

-Temporarily very limited stock
+Temporarily very limited in stock

-Juniper berry is used in addition to the production of alcoholic beverages such as jenever, gin, Bénédictine and juniper beer in Polish sausages, in pates, in the preparation of all types of cabbage - red cabbage, Savoy cabbage, sauerkraut - , with strong tasting meat such as game, poultry (duck, goose), but also with lamb and pork.
+Juniper berries are used in addition to the production of alcoholic beverages such as jenever, gin, Bénédictine and juniper berry beer used in Polish sausages, in pâtés, in the preparation of all types of cabbage - red cabbage, Savoy cabbage, sauerkraut -, with strong-tasting meat such as game, poultry (duck, goose), but also with lamb and pork.

 Smell and taste